SELECTION OF QUESTIONS AND ANSWERS

 Surprising it may be to many westerners, initially the studnet should NOT use any strength in executing his punch, but visualize a stream of energy flow from his dan tian through his shoulder, elbow and arm, and shooting out from his fist in the direction of his punch. he repeats the procedure for thirty punches, then proceeds to Standing Meditation with his mind gently focussing at his abdominal dan tian.

 If he practises this Thirty Punches daily for six months, he would have developed remarkable speed and internal force.
 If he does this devotedly for six years, he would be so fast and powerful that he could kill an ordinary person with just one punch (although by then he would not want to do it), without the victim knowing where the strke comes from.

 Nevertheless, after a few months of practice, his teacher would probably advise him to proceed to another type of training because such speed and power to injure is not applicable in our modern world, and the student's time will be better spent on something more rewarding for himself and for others.

-Can you please tell me something about qin-na and the three-sectional staff?
+Can you please tell me something about qin-na?

 — Ron, USA